saalikmubeen/saalikmubeen/README.md

 ---

-I'm a Software Engineer focused on building intuitive, high-performance applications with modern web technologies.
+I'm a Software Engineer, focused on building intuitive, high-performance applications with modern web technologies.
 I have experience in React, Next.js, TypeScript, React Native, Golang and GraphQL, and I've enjoyed collaborating with global teams to deliver scalable solutions.

 I love making open-source projects in TypeScript and JavaScript and building eye-candy user interfaces.
 I’m interested in distributed systems, backend development, web app performance and optimization, anything JavaScript and web, microservices, and databases.

+I'm also currently pursuing MS in CS from [**Georgia Tech**](https://www.gatech.edu) due to my love for computer science.